-Literally translated from French, foie gras means "fat liver," but its origins date back far before French cooking made it a delicacy.
-The ancient Egyptians hunted and then domesticated geese, and discovered that waterfowl developed large, fatty livers after eating large amounts in preparation for migration.
+Literally translated from French, foie gras means “fat liver,” but its origins date back far before French cooking made it a delicacy.
+The ancient Egyptians discovered that geese that had eaten large amounts in preparation for migration developed large livers.
 To replicate this naturally occurring large liver, the Egyptians, over 4000 years ago, developed the technique now known as gavage to produce a fattier bird.
-Colorful relief paintings found on the tombs of aristocratic Egyptians depict the hand-feeding of geese, which served as an important source of nutrition around the Nile region.
+Colorful relief paintings found on the tombs of aristocratic Egyptians depict the force-feeding of geese, a food that served as an important source of nutrition around the Nile region.
 The practice of gavage spread throughout the Mediterranean, and was adopted by the Greeks and then the Romans, the latter of whom made foie gras into a delicacy in its own right.
-As Rome expanded territorially, its gastronomic influence also expanded, turning foie gras into a food enjoyed by gourmands, who fattened their ducks explicitly for the purposes of its production.
+As Rome expanded territorially, its gastronomic influence also expanded, turning foie gras into a food enjoyed by gourmets, who fattened their ducks explicitly for the purposes of its production.

 Foie gras became popularized in the United States in the late nineteenth century as Americans brought a love of the food back with them from travels in Europe.
 It was not until the latter part of the twentieth century, however, that American farmers began to produce foie gras here in the U.S. The majority of foie gras consumed by Americans now comes from small North American farms.
 Demand for foie gras has grown, prompting chefs across the country to add the item to their menus.
 And though it has enjoyed a long history, foie gras is still produced using the traditional methods passed down by generations – by hand, and with care and attention that small, artisan farmers give to their ducks.